Xainly/Discord-Easy-RPC/README.md

  A- I don't think so.
 If you got banned in the near future, It's not my fault.
 (I'm taking myself to the safety! 😎)

 ![image](https://user-images.githubusercontent.com/62221159/153736180-7d03f8f6-8c4e-4f28-9429-ea8749252a73.png)
 PreMid, a program that works pretty well as a presence thingy.
-If you haven't heard of anything about PreMid, go check it.
+If you haven't heard of anything about PreMid, go check it out.
 It might be the program you were searching for all these times. 😶